munich-quantum-toolkit/qmap/docs/na_hybrid.md

 ## Hybrid Synthesis Mapper

 The Hybrid Synthesis Mapper helps you compare and stitch together alternative circuit fragments while keeping track of the current mapping on the NA device.
-Below is a compact example that mirrors the unit test flow and shows how to
+Below is a compact example that mirrors the unit test flow and shows how to:

 - evaluate multiple candidate fragments and pick the best,
 - append fragments,